1.Secured Neo Mastercard

 Frequently Asked Questions

-When selecting a starter credit card, consider factors such as annual fees, rewards programs, and whether the card reports to credit bureaus.
-It’s also important to assess your spending habits to find a card that aligns with your financial goals.
+When selecting a starter credit card, consider factors such as annual fees, rewards rates, and whether the card reports to credit bureaus.
+Look for cards that offer cash back or reward points to maximize your benefits while building credit.